Geoffrey C. Ward

 Geoffrey Champion Ward (born 1940) is an American editor, author, historian and writer of scripts for American history documentaries for public television.
 He is the author or co-author of 19 books, including 10 companion books to the documentaries he has written.
-He is the winner of seven Emmy Awards.
+He is the winner of six Emmy Awards.

 Biography

 Youth

 Ward was born in Newark, Ohio, and is a graduate of Oberlin College (1962), where he majored in art.
-He had initially planned to be a painter.
 His father was F. Champion Ward, educator and a vice-president of the Ford Foundation.
-Ward spent some of his boyhood years in India.
 Ward's great-grandfather was Ferdinand Ward, a 19th-century swindler whose ponzi scheme led to a financial crash which bankrupted many investors, including Ulysses S. Grant and Thomas Nast.
 Ward wrote a book about the story of his great-grandfather, A Disposition to be Rich, in 2012.

 Career

 Early career

 Ward was the founding editor of Audience Magazine (1970–1973) and the editor of American Heritage Magazine (1977–1982).
 His 1989 biography of Franklin D. Roosevelt, A First-class Temperament: the Emergence of Franklin Roosevelt, won the National Book Critics Circle Award and the Francis Parkman Prize of the Society of American Historians and was a finalist for the Pulitzer Prize.